-More than 30 million Americans have diabetes and another 84.1 million have prediabetes that can turn into diabetes within 5 years.
+More than 30 million Americans have diabetes and another 84.1 million have prediabetes that can turn into diabetes within 5 years, leading to the need for more employers to use comprehensive medical management services.
 If you have been diagnosed with diabetes or know someone who has, you may wonder what happens to your body.

 What happens if you have diabetes?
 Your body will go through changes and you may notice some new symptoms.